ohbm-dic/ohbm-dic.github.io/content/contactus/_index.md

 ## Reporting

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to the OHBM Executive Director <a href = "mailto: tShomion@humanbrainmapping.org">Send Email to Trish Shomion</a>.
-Harassment reduces the value of our community for everyone.
+Check our <a href = "https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3912">OHBM Code of Conduct </a>.